almarklein/asgineer/docs/usage.rst

         # or use 'hypercorn', 'daphne', ...

-Alternatively, the above example can be run from the command line, using any ASGI server.
-E.g. Uvicorn:
+Alternatively, the above example can be run from the command line, using any ASGI server, e.g. with Uvicorn:

 .. code-block:: shell